daniel1820815/daniel1820815.github.io/_posts/2022-09-xx-docker-1.md

 eed3f5c39cf7   none             null      local
 ```

-As you can see from the output there are already some networks on my devbox.
+As you can see from the output there are already some Docker networks on my devbox.
 The Docker network mode *host* for a container means, that it is not isolated from the Docker host network stack and the container does not get its own IP address allocated.
 When you create a network without specifying any options, it creates a *bridge* network with non-overlapping subnetwork for the network by default.
+That is what we want to create.

 ```zsh
 [expert@devbox ~]$ docker network create my-network
 ade9ab9d04c4ced907112faa81acf7d1f6b6faa1dfc174bb0d1d4ac9e482b970
 ```

-Let's inspect the details of the network settings.
+Let's inspect the details of the bridge network.

 ```zsh
 [expert@devbox ~]$ docker network inspect my-network